somikdhar729/Vision_based_Pose_and_Velocity_Estimation_of_Microaerial_Vehicle/README.md

 </p>
 The filtered velocity estimates are shown for both datasets (left to right respectively).

-### Comments on the obtained results
+ <center> ### Comments on the obtained results
-• For both the datasets, the results improved after running the RANSAC algorithm.
+  • For both datasets, the results improved after running the RANSAC algorithm. <be>
-• For both the datasets, I have applied butterworth filter of order 3 for the linear velocites and Savitzky-Golay filter of order 3 for the angular velocities.
+  • For both datasets, I have applied the Butterworth filter of order 3 for the linear velocities and Savitzky-Golay filter of order 3 for the angular velocities. <br>
-• Since the velocities are estimated based on the optical flow at these sparse points, there may be regions of the image where the flow is not accurately captured, leading to inaccuracies in the estimated velocities.
+  • Since the velocities are estimated based on the optical flow at these sparse points, there may be regions of the image where the flow is not accurately captured, leading to inaccuracies in the estimated velocities. <br>
   • While RANSAC-based outlier rejection is an effective method for removing outliers in the optical flow, it may also remove valid data points that have been misclassified as outliers.
-This can result in the loss of information and the generation of inaccurate velocity estimates.
+This can result in the loss of information and the generation of inaccurate velocity estimates. <br>
   • The accuracy of the velocity estimation is highly dependent on the accuracy of feature tracking.
-If the feature tracking algorithm is not robust enough to handle changes in illumination, texture, or appearance, then the resulting optical flow may be inaccurate and lead to inaccurate velocity estimates.
+If the feature tracking algorithm is not robust enough to handle changes in illumination, texture, or appearance, then the resulting optical flow may be inaccurate and lead to inaccurate velocity estimates. <br>
   • The accuracy of the optical flow and velocity estimation is also dependent on the spatial resolution of the image.
-If the image is undersampled, then the optical flow computation may be inaccurate, and the resulting velocity estimates may be inaccurate.
+If the image is undersampled, then the optical flow computation may be inaccurate, and the resulting velocity estimates may be inaccurate. </center>